Mitchy1993/dndcloud/content/Worlds/1. The Forgotten Realms/Factions/Purification Society.md

 # `=this.file.name` Ideology

-1. Race Supremacy: The Purification Society believes in the inherent superiority of certain races, which they claim are descended directly from the ancient Creator Races.
+1. **Race Supremacy**: The Purification Society believes in the inherent superiority of certain races, which they claim are descended directly from the ancient Creator Races.
 These "pure" races are considered the rightful rulers of the world, while other races are seen as corruptions or deviations from the divine plan.
 The Society seeks to preserve the racial hierarchy by hunting and exterminating so-called inferior races.

-2. Artistic Hunting: The Society sees hunting as an art form.
+2. **Artistic Hunting**: The Society sees hunting as an art form.
 Their members pride themselves on mastering the strategy, combat techniques, and rituals involved in hunting inferior races.
 This is not just warfare; it is a sacred and aesthetic practice for the Society, symbolizing the restoration of balance and purity to the world.

-3. Prophecy of Redemption: Central to the Society’s mission is a prophecy they claim to have unearthed from ancient texts of the Creator Races.
+3. **Prophecy of Redemption**: Central to the Society’s mission is a prophecy they claim to have unearthed from ancient texts of the Creator Races.
 It foretells that the world can only be returned to its utopian state by purging all inferior races.
 The Society views this task as their divine duty, believing they are the chosen instruments to make the "tough choices" necessary to bring about the prophecy’s fulfillment.

 ### Badge Always Kept by Members
 ![[Purification Society Badge.jpg|250]]